Actuarial Monitoring Programme

 Overview

 The FRC is responsible for setting and maintaining technical actuarial standards (TASs).
 The FRC Actuarial Monitoring Programme (‘the programme’) aids our assessment of the effectiveness of the TASs, helping us to set proportionate, outcome-focused standards in support of the reliability objective.
-It also provides an opportunity for practitioners to engage with us, with a view to assisting you in applying the principles-based standards in a proportionate way.
+It also provides an opportunity for practitioners to engage with us, with a view to assisting you in applying the principles-based standards in a proportionate and consistent way.

 The programme is delivered through reviews to assess the quality of technical actuarial work carried out by actuarial practitioners, in particular assessing the practitioners’ compliance with the relevant actuarial standards.